To control another computer with ShareMouse…

 - Move the mouse to the display of any computer you wish to control.

-ShareMouse automatically determines the display position of the remote computer by detecting the direction you move the mouse:
+ShareMouse automatically determines the display position of the remote computer by detecting the direction you move the mouse.
+If you move the mouse over to the right-hand side, ShareMouse assumes the remote PC being on the right.

-In case of an ambiguous Display position in a multi-display configuration, ShareMouse displays letters from A-Z, allowing you to select the desired display by pressing the corresponding letter:
+This works in either direction.
+In case of ambiguous display positions in a multi-display configuration, ShareMouse displays letters from A-Z, prompting you to select the desired display by pressing the corresponding letter:

 The mouse cursor then magically jumps to the display of the remote computer, allowing you to control programs on that remote computer with the mouse and keyboard of the controlling computer.

-Windows has different hotkeys than Mac.
-For example, to remotely enter the @-symbol in Windows from a Mac, you would need to press CONTROL-OPTION-Q on the Mac.
+Windows vs Mac keyboards differ: For example, to remotely enter the @-symbol in Windows from a Mac, you would need to press CONTROL-OPTION-Q on the Mac.
 To remotely enter the char on a Mac, you would need to press ALT-L on the Windows PC.
-Who said, life would be easy?
+ShareMouse can optionally remap Windows and Command keys.

 ShareMouse for Mac does not distinguish between left and right SHIFT/CMD/CTRL keys.
-Windows distinguishes here, if Windows is running on both computers.
+Windows distinguishes those keys, if Windows is running on both computers.